nezer1/airbnb-clone-project/README.md

 ## :dizzy: **Objective**

-The backend for the Airbnb Clone project is designed to mimic the following core features Airbnb:
+The backend for the Airbnb Clone project is designed to mimic the following core features:
  - user interactions [registration, authentication, user profile management]
  - property listings
  - bookings